-11 The detailed landscaping and planting scheme which is hereby approved shall be implemented as part of the site development programme and thereafter maintained to the satisfaction of the Council as Planning Authority.

-Reasons - In the interests of visual amenity and to ensure the satisfactory implementation of the proposed planting scheme.

-12 Where it is intended to create semi-natural habitats, all species used in the planting proposals detailed in the approved plans shall be locally native species of local provenance unless otherwise agreed in writing with the local planning authority.

-Reason - In the interests of protecting environmental quality and of biodiversity.

-13 Any planting failing to become established within five years shall be replaced in the following planting season with others of similar size, species and number.
+- 11 The detailed landscaping and planting scheme which is hereby approved shall be implemented as part of the site development programme and thereafter maintained to the satisfaction of the Council as Planning Authority. - Reasons In the interests of visual amenity and to ensure the satisfactory implementation of the proposed planting scheme. - Where it is intended to create semi-natural habitats, all species used in the planting proposals detailed in the approved plans shall be locally native species of local provenance unless otherwise agreed in writing with the local planning authority. - Reason In the interests of visual amenity and to ensure the satisfactory implementation of the proposed planting scheme. - Any planting failing to become established within five years shall be replaced in the following planting season with others of similar size, species and number. - Reason In the interests of visual amenity and to ensure the satisfactory implementation of the proposed planting scheme. - Prior to the occupation of the first dwellinghouse, a landscape management plan, including long term design objectives, management responsibilities and maintenance schedules for all landscape areas (other than small privately-owned domestic gardens) shall be submitted to and agreed in writing by the Council as Planning Authority, for its approved use.
+The landscape management plan as agreed shall, where appropriate, include phased implementation concurrent with the development and shall be fully implemented.